PtPanu/demotest/README.md

 # demotest
-Hello World repository for Git tutorial
+Hello World repository for Github
 This is an example repository for the Git Pull.